umd-lib/searchumd/README.md

 ### Website search interface

-In addition to the functionality provided by the NSCU Quick Search Rails engine, this application also provides a search page for the library website on the "website" path (i.e., [http://localhost:3000/website][website].
+In addition to the functionality provided by the NSCU QuickSearch Rails engine, this application also provides a search page for the library website on the "website" path (i.e., [http://localhost:3000/website][website].